paulosjd/aurnapi/readme.md

 **/site-regions/{region}**

-a list of names and site codes for all monitoring sites within a region specified by writing as listed in /site-regions (e.g. /site-regions/greater-london)
+a list of names and site codes for all monitoring sites within a region, specified by writing as listed in /site-regions (e.g. /site-regions/greater-london)

+**/site-environments/{environment-type}**

+a list of names and site codes for all monitoring sites for an environment type, specified by writing as listed in /site-regions (e.g. /site-environments/urban-traffic)

+**/site-geo**

+geographical coordinates of all sites within the AURN network

+**/site-url**

+official webpage URL providing individual site information for all sites

+**/site-maps**

+google maps URLs for all sites

+**/site-info/{site code}**

+the name, region, environment type, official webpage URL, google maps URL, latitude and longitude for a specified site